raphaelmatori/f1-app/README.md

    ![Scheduled Update Flow](docs/images/scheduled-update-flow.png)

+### Generating Architecture Diagrams

 The source files for these diagrams are available in the `docs` directory:
 - `docs/fetch-champions-flow.puml`
 - `docs/fetch-races-flow.puml`
 - `docs/scheduled-update-flow.puml`

-To generate new diagrams or update existing ones:
+To generate or update the diagrams:

 1. Install PlantUML:
    ```bash